NickMcConnell/Beleriand/docs/command.rst

   any point will exit this command.

 Game Version (``V``)
-  This command will tell you what version of Angband you are using.
+  This command will tell you what version of NarSil you are using.
 For more information, see the 'version.txt' help file.

 Extra Commands